shantlr/compose-reducer/README.md

 Compose reducer helps you create less verbose and more expressive reducer besides handling all the immutable state stuff for you.

-Compose reducer has been written being used with redux in mind but it is simply a declarative way of creating a reducer.
+Compose reducer has been written being used with redux in mind but it is mostly a declarative way of creating a reducer.
 As such it can be used in other context where reducer are helpfull.

+WARNING: This package is still a first draft.

 - [Compose reducer](#compose-reducer)
   - [Install](#install)